cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 > Hello, World!
 I am process 3 of 5 on localhost.
 > ```

-Note that the messages can be in different order.
+Note that the messages can be in a different order.

-To run it on mulitple hosts with each having n cores please create a hostfile as follows:
+To run it on multiple hosts with each having n cores please create a `hostfile` as follows:

 - [ ] TODO: Open, how to run it on multiple hosts on the PI